-In 1997, the Parent Company also entered into a joint operation agreement with its related parties, Inland Container Corporation, International Polymer Corporation, Kennex Container Corporation, Pacific Rehouse Corporation, Rexlon Industrial Corporation and Ropeman International Corporation, for the development of a certain real estate property into an industrial estate for a developer's fee of equivalent to forty percent (40%) of the net sales proceeds after deducting all relevant taxes and marketing expenses and administrative expenses, with the remaining sixty percent (60%) to be remitted to the owners.
+In 1997, the Parent Company also entered into a joint operation agreement with its related parties, Inland Container Corporation, International Polymer Corporation, Kennex Container Corporation, Pacific Rehouse Corporation, Rexlon Industrial Corporation and Ropeman International Corporation, for the development of a certain real estate property into an industrial estate for a developer's fee equivalent to forty percent (40%) of the net sales proceeds after deducting all relevant taxes and marketing expenses and administrative expenses, with the remaining sixty percent (60%) to be remitted to the owners.

-On November 6, 2018, the Parent Company sold portion of its acquired interest and participation rights on the above-mentioned joint venture agreement on the parcels of land with an aggregate area of 3,886 square meters to Rexlon Industrial Corporation for a consideration amounting to \$\frac{1}{2}\$5,259,000 and total cost amounting to \$\frac{1}{2}\$10,198,993, resulting to realized gross profit amounting to \$\frac{1}{2}\$12,353,685 in the Parent Company statements of comprehensive income.
+On November 6, 2018, the Parent Company sold portion of its acquired interest and participation rights on the above-mentioned joint venture agreement on the parcels of land with an aggregate area of 3,886 square meters to Rexlon Industrial Corporation for a consideration of ₱25,259,000 with a total cost amounting to ₱10,198,993, resulting to realized gross profit of ₱12,353,685, which was reflected in the Parent Company statements of comprehensive income.

-The cost of inventories recognized as expense and included in 'Cost of real estate sold' in the statements of comprehensive income amounted to ₱97,488,235, ₱107,486,273 and ₱70,070,393 for the years ended December 31, 2023, 2022 and 2021, respectively (see Note 19).
+The cost of inventories recognized as expense and included in 'Cost of real estate sold' in the statements of comprehensive income amounted to ₱69,293,575, ₱97,488,235 and ₱107,486,273 for the years ended December 31, 2024, 2023 and 2022, respectively (see Note 19).

-Real estate inventories with a total cost of \$\mathbb{P}\$17.46 million as at December 31, 2023 and 2022, were used as collateral for borrowings obtained from Luzon Development Bank in 2013 (see Note 13).
+Real estate inventories with a total cost of \$\mathbb{P}\$17.46 million as at December 31, 2024 and 2023, were used as collateral for borrowings obtained from Luzon Development Bank in 2013 (see Note 13).

-Aside from the aforementioned information, no other real estate inventories as at December 31, 2023 and 2022 are held as collateral for its liabilities.
+Aside from the aforementioned information, no other real estate inventories as at December 31, 2024 and 2023 are held as collateral for its liabilities.